Stiltsville: Party Central

-From the 1950s to the 1960s, Stiltsville's style matured from ramshackle to lodge, some with architectural styles, including the "A-frame" house; the Leshaw House, with its distinctive Mansard roof; and the uniquely shaped Baldwin, Sessions & Shaw House, which was featured in a national ad campaign for Pittsburgh Paints.
+From the 1950s to the 1960s, Stiltsville's style matured from ramshackle to lodge, some with architectural styles, including the "A-frame" house; the Leshaw House, with its distinctive Mansard roof; and the uniquely shaped Baldwin & Kelley House, which was featured in a national ad campaign for Pittsburgh Paints.
 These three houses, as well as the Ellenburg house, were among the seven buildings included in the 2003 Stiltsville Trust.
 Nearly all of the structures included full wrap-around porches.
 At its peak in 1960, Stiltsville consisted of 27 buildings.

 Miami Springs Power Boat Club

 In the late 1950s, twelve blue-collar workers in the Miami Springs Power Boat Club purchased a sunken barge for $1, re-floated it and towed it to Stiltsville, where they grounded it on a mudflat and built a structure and docks for use by their club.
 Hurricane Betsy did considerable damage to the barge in 1965, so club members invested in concrete pilings, which still remain in place.
 Thousands have visited the Springs House over the years, including Boy Scout troops and Optimist Clubs.
 Several television commercials have also been filmed there.
 It was one of the seven remaining structures named in the Stiltsville Trust of 2003.